tomsch420/phd-thesis/chapters/random_events.typ

 ]<proof:efficient_complement_product_algebra>

 Finally, for probabilistic reasoning it is very important that the union contained in a composite set is disjoint.
 @alg:make_disjoint and @alg:split_into_disjoint_and_non_disjoint, as another contribution of this thesis, show how to create a disjoint union of simple sets from a union of simple sets.
 This pair of algorithms is not limited to the product sigma algebra.
-It works for any sigma algebra as long as the difference of a composite set and a simple set is a disjoint union of simple set.
+It works for any sigma algebra as long as the difference of a composite set and a simple set is a disjoint union of simple set. @hopcroft1971npartition introduced a similar algorithm and showed that the runtime of such an algorithm is $n log n$ which also applies for @alg:make_disjoint and @alg:split_into_disjoint_and_non_disjoint.

 #figure(